System Design Space

 Key trade-offs when choosing approaches

-Delivery speed vs architectural resilience
+Change velocity vs architectural resilience

-Consistency vs availability and latency
+Stronger consistency vs availability and response speed

 Team autonomy vs shared standards

-How to lock in progress
+How to turn that progress into habit

 Common pitfalls